panmat7/conv-file-quality-assurance/README.md

 ### Usage NB!

 * The console window will print the progress of the verification every 5 minutes, and a estimated time left.
-* The loading process may take a while.
+* If you try to load and verify many thousands of files, it may take a while for the loading and verification to finnish.

 ### Usage guide